ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 ``osd max write size``

-:Description: The maximum size of a write in megabytes.
+:Description: The maximum size of a write in MB.
 :Type: 32-bit Integer
 :Default: ``90``